rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> Every time you lick a stamp, you consume 1/10 of a calorie.
+> Months that begin on a Sunday will always have a `Friday the 13th`.

 [Source](http://www.djtech.net/humor/useless_facts.htm)